 Race Day Details:

-On Friday, June 21st at 6 pm MST (Denver), our race director, Ashley Hattle, will go live on Facebook (and send an email to all participants) to promote the race and get all participants pumped up for the 5k.
-Last minute details will also be discussed.
+On Friday, June 24th at 8 pm EST (St. Joseph, Michigan), our race director, Ashley Hattle-Cleminshaw, will go live on Facebook (and send an email to all participants) to promote the race and get all participants pumped up for the 5k.
+Last-minute details, new research, and cluster headache basics will also be discussed.

-At 7:45 am (MST) on the day of the race (Saturday, June 22nd), we will go live on Facebook again to signal the start of our 5k.
+At 9 am (EST) on the day of the race (Saturday, June 25th), we will go live on Facebook again to signal the start of our 5k.
 However, if you live in a later time zone, you’re welcome to run your 5k earlier in the morning.
-We will then go live again once most everyone has finished the 5k at 9 am to congratulate everyone and announce our door prize winners.
-The prizes, ribbons, and medals will be sent out in the weeks following the race.

 How to Raise Awareness at Other Events

 Safety Warnings: If you have health concerns, please take your time.
-You can even bring your oxygen tank with you like John BeeBee did last year.
+You can even bring your oxygen tank with you like participants have in the past.
 No matter where you’re running or walking on race day, make sure you have plenty of water available.
 If someone falls behind, make sure everyone is accounted for when you reach the end.

 Lastly, June is Headache and Migraine Awareness Month, so feel free to add purple to your race gear to show support for all who suffer from head pain.